fredx100/shapeMeasure/README.md

 ## Motivation ##

 I want to add shelves/bespoke CNC'd desks to irregular corners of various rooms.
-As such, I need to be able to, reletively accurately, measure 2D slices of a room.
+As such, I need to be able to, relatively accurately, measure 2D slices of a room.

 ## Status ##